Google Map |

 Trip Summary | |||

 May 14, 2021King Creek Ridge is grand ridgewalk in spectacular surroundings.
 Trip is feasible year round, but beware of avalanche prone west slopes when unstable snow conditions are present.
 When I first hiked this trail there was only faint footpath; nowdays there are several well-worn and eroded trails.
 Views are nothing short of fantastic - see gallery.
 When snow is gone in later part of summer loop - sort of - is possible by dropping east into King Creek canyon below Mt.
 Brock and Mt.
 Blane, then hike out following the creek.
-This extension appeals only for exploratory reasons and can not be recommended - return the same way is suggested.
+This loop return became quite involved after 2013 floods that obliterated the Creek and made travel quite difficult - return the same way is better option.

 Gallery |